beginning of content

 Key facts

-• Frostbite is an injury to your skin (and sometimes underlying tissues) after being exposed to very low temperatures for an extended period of time.
+• Frostbite is an injury caused by being exposed to very low temperatures for a long period of time.

-• Treatment for frostbite includes rewarming the affected area, pain relief, fluids, dressings and sometimes antibiotics or surgery.
+• Treatment for frostbite includes rewarming and dressing the affected area and taking pain relief medicines.

-• You can prevent frostbite if you plan appropriately before going to spend time in the cold.
+• You can prevent frostbite by preparing properly before spending time in cold weather.

 What is frostbite?

-Frostbite is an injury to your skin and tissues underneath it.
-It happens when your skin freezes after being exposed to very low temperatures, at or below zero degrees Celsius (0°C) for an extended period.
+Frostbite is an injury to your skin and tissues underneath.
+It happens when your skin freezes after being exposed to very low temperatures.

 Who is at risk of developing frostbite?